frankrosales/socket_chat/README.md

 ## Usage
 Both server and client are C applications that run on Linux terminal.
 The communication between clients and server is based in several commands.

-To run server aplication you must execute the next two commands:
+To run server aplication you must execute the next two commands:<br>
-   * 1- '$ gcc server.c -o server'
+   1- '$ gcc server.c -o server'<br>
-   * 2- '$ ./server'
+   2- '$ ./server'

 To run a client you just need to execute the makefile by executing: '$ make'.
-If you get some error after executing this command, you must run the next two commands://
+If you get some error after executing this command, you must run the next two commands:<br>
-    * 1- '$ gcc -pthread -no-pie client.c terminal.o -lncurses -o client'//
+    1- '$ gcc -pthread -no-pie client.c terminal.o -lncurses -o client'<br>
     * 2- '$ ./client'

 ## Server Commands